by Mara Soloway, I Start Wondering Columnist

 Along with teaching storytelling techniques, Amy advocates for her older students to learn current technologies that they may have been avoiding as she once did.
 “Many of us lived half of our lives without computers and so it doesn’t come naturally.
 But it’s something we do every day now and we’re going to have to do the rest of our lives.
 The more we learn to use technology to do everyday things like making doctor appointments and order photos online, the richer and less stressed our lives will be,” Amy explained.
 “And then you’ll do something new and think to yourself, ‘Wow, I can do this!’”

-She encourages her students to not be afraid of tech and to realize it has changed how people learn.
+She encourages her students not to be afraid of tech and to realize it has changed how people learn.
 Printed encyclopedias are a thing of the past but we can find a video on YouTube to explain anything.
 She sends various links to her students to familiarize them with the process.

 Amy feels learning the technology behind digital storytelling – which is as simple as using the camera and a video-editing app on your phone – is important for posterity.
 “Creating videos is important so that their grandchildren and future generations could know all about them – what interested them, what they were like when they were younger – and also may inspire the young people to learn throughout their lives,” Amy said.